tableau/TabPy/docs/server-config.md

 is enabled.
 Failed Flight authentication is rejected with gRPC `UNAUTHENTICATED` rather than HTTP 401.
 Using Basic on Flight while OAuth is enabled also requires `TABPY_PWD_FILE`.
-When `TABPY_OAUTH_ENABLED` is false, Flight continues to use basic-auth middleware unchanged.
+When `TABPY_OAUTH_ENABLED` is false, Flight continues to use Basic-only middleware rather than JWT middleware.

 When both basic access authentication and OAuth are enabled, TabPy picks the method based on the scheme of the `Authorization` header sent by the client